-Each of the colleges will be working to train teams from local schools between now and March 2020.
+Each of the colleges will be working to train teams from local schools between now and March 2021.
 See the training videos here for some of the topics which the students will become familiar with.
-Each Institute of Technology will host a regional competition on the following dates.
+Each college will host a regional competition on the following dates.

-Winners from each region will participate in the CanSat National Final in April 2020 in Emo Court, Co Laois.
-The Irish national winner will represent Ireland in the European competition in June/July 2020.
+Winners from each region will participate in the CanSat Ireland National Final in April 2021 in Emo Court, Co Laois (subject to COVID-19 national guidelines.
+The Irish national winner will represent Ireland in the European competition in June 2021.
 CanSat is an initiative to encourage school students to consider careers in science and engineering.

 For further information please contact: